Arvin385/acm-ai-workshop/README.md

 ```bash
 python --version
 ```
 If you get an actual version, you are set.
 If you get some error about Python not existing, then you need to install it (Python website for Windows, and use Homebrew for Mac).
+Again, we reccomend installing Python 3.12 for this workshop.

 ```bash
 pip install -r requirements.txt